A tongue-in-cheek look at my journalism career

 Age 11: Enter a writing competition and decide being a reporter sounds like fun.

-Age 15: Careers advisers suggest journalism not the best career for as shy a child as me.
-Consider other options.
+Age 15: Careers advisor suggests journalism not best career choice for a painfully shy teenager.
+Briefly consider other options.

-Age 18: Head off to London College of Printing to learn how to be a journalist.
+Age 18: Start journalism and business course at famous London College of Printing to learn how to be a journalist.

-Age 21: Get first full-time job on a new computer magazine in London’s Docklands.
-Other titles in company include Asian Babes…..
+Age 21: Get first full-time job on PC News Weekly, a new computer magazine based in London’s Docklands.
+Other titles in company include Asian Babes…

-Age 21 and a few more weeks: Land job at computer magazine publishing giant VNU on PC Week as editorial assistant – finally I’m a journalist (kind of).
-Three years of fun, fabulous press trips and lots of learning follows.
-Move from editorial assistant, to reporter and then senior news reporter helping launch Network News, a new title in the computer market that doesn’t close after six weeks.
+Age 21 and a few more weeks: Land job at computer magazine publishing giant VNU, working on PC Week as editorial assistant.
+Finally I’m a journalist (sort of).
+Three years of fun, fabulous press trips and much learning follows.
+Move from editorial assistant role at PC Week to reporter role on Network News, a new VNU title in the computer market that doesn’t close after six weeks.
 Hurrah!

-Age 25: Come back from travelling.
-Decide I want to work on Retail Week having admired the title when I was on Network News.
+Age 25: Having covered retail on Network News decide I want to work on Retail Week.
 Nag Retail Week for job.
 Get offered job on Retail Week.
 Salary not high enough.
-Burst into tears again. (*Must harden up more).
-Retail Week call with another vacancy at higher wage.
-Dry tears and apply again.
-Get job on Retail Week!
-(Double hurrah!).
-Totally love new job and stay for nine years – working as a reporter, senior reporter, deputy features editor and finally features editor.
-Only leave because I move to Bristol to have my first child.
+Burst into tears.
+Couple of weeks later Retail Week call with another vacancy at higher wage.
+Get job on Retail Week and stay for nine years – working as a reporter, senior reporter, deputy features editor and finally features editor.
+Only leave because of move out of London to Bristol to pop out a baby or two.

-Age 34 plus: Launch freelance career – initially working for Retail Week on a freelance basis and gradually expanding to include many different corporate, trade and consumer titles.
-Yay!
-Am proven journalist of many years.
-Feel smug that I ignored the career advisers.
+Age 34: Launch freelance career – initially working for Retail Week on a freelance basis and gradually expanding to include many different corporate, trade and consumer titles.